praesc/3DDFA/readme.md

 ```
 where '-t' specifies the type of compression: spatial, weight or channel.
 Also, the '--auto' flag can be used to set the compression parameters automatically.
 In this repo, manual and custom compression has been added for 3DDFA V2 model.

+Compressed torch model will be saved in q_models

 ### Quantization
-The following command performs 8-bit quantization on a given model:
+The following command performs 8-bit (fake) quantization on a given model:
 ```
 python3 quantize.py -c v2/mb1_120x120.pth -v2 v2/mb1_120x120.yml
 ```

+The result of the quantization process is a floating-point onnx model and a file containing the bindings that can be used for the inference engine to quantize the model.
+Files will be stoed in q_model directory.

 ### Compression and quantization
 Compress and quantize in a go the model by using the following command: